Dates: 2022 TBD

 - Up to 2 weeks before the workshop: Refund minus 50 euros administrative fee;

-- Within 2 weeks of workshop: No refund, but participants will receive full credit to attend a future training.
+- Within 2 weeks of workshop: No refund, but participants can attend a future training (within one year).